container-job-runner/cjr/README.md

 We describe the settings that can be viewed and modified using `cjr config:list`, `cjr config:set` and `cjr config:get`

 - **alway_print_job_id**: *boolean* - if true, then cjr $ command will always print the user id even if --async flag is not selected.
-- **auto_project_root**: *boolean* - if true, then cjr will automatically traverse up the directory tree looking for .cjr directories where .cjr/project-settings.yml has project-root: "auto".
+- **auto-project-root**: *boolean* - if true, then cjr will automatically traverse up the directory tree looking for .cjr directories where .cjr/project-settings.yml has project-root: "auto".
 If it finds such a project then it will set the default --project-root flag to this directory.
 - **autocopy_sync_job**: *boolean* - if true, then cjr will automatically run job:copy at the end of all synchronous jobs.
 - **build_cmd**: *"podman"|"docker"* - container environment used to build images.
 - **container_default_shell**: *string* default shell that should be started for job:shell commands (e.g. sh, bash, zsh).